xma711/notebook/z_others/unicode/README.md

 Unicode is one way.

-But mainland chinese use GuoBiao as the encoding scheme and TW, HK and Macau use Big5.
+But mainland Chinese use GuoBiao as the encoding scheme and TW, HK and Macau use Big5.
-For more details, check wikipedia page https://en.wikipedia.org/wiki/Chinese_character_encoding
+For more details, check Wikipedia page https://en.wikipedia.org/wiki/Chinese_character_encoding